brown6lc/Wind-Tunnel/README.md

 attachment points, and adjusting the diffuser angle.

 Team Contributions (Mechanical Subgroup)
-- CAD modeling of all mechanical components (SolidWorks/Onshape).
+- CAD modeling of all mechanical components (Fusion 360).
 - Material selection and sourcing.
 - Precision fabrication and machining.
 - Mechanical assembly and troubleshooting.